niro1987/python-sapcommissions/docs/README.md

 ## Endpoints

 Endpoints are the objects you can interact with, like `Participants`, `Positions`, `Credits` or `Pipelines`.
-For a full list of endpoints and their associated methods, pleaseread the [Endpoints documentation](ENDPOINTS.md).
+For a full list of endpoints and their associated methods, please read the [Endpoints documentation](ENDPOINTS.md).

 ## Methods